danielecuomo/BiometricDataAnalysis/README.md

 # MultiBiometricDataAnalysis
 A technology for storing and analyzing multi-biometric data

-I made this project during my bachelor studies.
+I made this project during my bachelor studies at Università Federico II di Napoli.

 ## Abstract
 Modern society sees a constant evolution of technologies for the recognition of people through biometrics.
 The efficiency of the biometric systems is a topic of critical interest, given the importance that the accuracy obtained can have.
 Just think of a security system that requires authentication procedures capable of effectively avoiding false positives and negatives.